 Studies suggest that a diet rich in calcium protects against heart disease, but supplemental calcium may increase the risk.

-- A 2010 study in the BMJ study found that those who used calcium supplements had a 139% greater risk of a heart attack while an increased intake of calcium from food did not increase the risk.
+- A 2010 BMJ study found that those who used calcium supplements had a 139% greater risk of a heart attack, while an increased intake of calcium from food did not increase the risk.